timvisee/barbapappa/docs/specs/transactions.md

 - `depend_on`: optional reference to mutation which must complete first
 - `created_at`: time this mutation was created at
 - `updated_at`: time this mutation was last updated at

+Note: the `updated_at` value must be changed when the child mutation state is changed.

 ### Mutation types
 There are various types of mutations that are attached to a transaction.